cmelab/flowerMD/paper/paper.md

 while reducing the cognitive load and programming demands on the user's part.

 # Building Blocks
-`flowerMD` is extensible; flexible and modular base classes in form of building blocks lay the foundations for constructing segregated workflow recipes designed for specific applications.
+`flowerMD` is extensible.
+Modular base classes serve as building blocks that lay the foundation for constructing segregated workflow recipes designed for specific applications.
-The recipes are agnostic to choices such as chemistry, model resolution (atomistic or coarse grained) or forcefields.
-This is accomplished by utilizing three base classes:
+The resultant recipes are agnostic to choices such as chemistry, model resolution (e.g. atomistic vs. coarse grained) and forcefield selection.
+This is accomplished via three base classes:

-• `Molecule` class utilizes the mBuild [@mbuild_2016] and GMSO [@gmso] packages to initialize chemical structures from a variety of input formats.
-This class provides methods for building polymers and copolymer structures and supports straightforward coarse-graining process.
+• The `Molecule` class utilizes the mBuild [@mbuild_2016] and GMSO [@gmso] packages to initialize chemical structures from a variety of input formats.
+This class provides methods for building polymers and copolymer structures, and supports a straightforward coarse-graining process by leveraging SMARTS matching.

-• `System` class serves as an intermediary between molecular initialization and simulation setup.
-This class builds the initial configuration and generates the focefield that defines particle interactions.
+• The `System` class serves as an intermediary between molecular initialization and simulation setup.
+This class builds the initial configuration and applies a chosen forcefield that defines particle interactions.

-• `Simulation` class adds a layer on top of the HOOMD-blue simulation object, which adds additional methods and features that simplifies the process of starting and resuming a HOOMD-blue simulation.
+• The `Simulation` class adds a layer on top of the HOOMD-blue simulation object, adding additional methods and features to simplify the process of starting and resuming a HOOMD-blue simulation.

-Additionally, `flowerMD` offers a library pre-defined subclasses of the above base classes including common polymers, forcefields and bulk system initialization algorithms.
+Additionally, `flowerMD` offers a library pre-defined subclasses of these base classes including common polymers, forcefields, and bulk system initialization algorithms.

 # Recipes
 `flowerMD` offers the following two ready-to-go recipes to illustrate how the design creates potential for expanding the library of open-source and version-controlled workflows.

 • Welding: What does this recipe do.
-Simulation to create slabs, building up an interface from slabs, simulation to preform welding.
+Simulation to create slabs, building up an interface from slabs, simulation to perform welding.
 • Tensile Testing
 ```python
 from flowermd.library import PolyEthylene, OPLS_AA, Tensile